 Those students who hold an undergraduate business degree should be prepared to start the MBA curriculum without any foundation courses.
 For those who do not hold an undergraduate business degree, the following foundation requirements must be completed:

 Each of these foundation requirements can be completed by successfully completing the appropriate IVY online modules.
-The self-paced IVY modules can be found online at www.ivysoftware.com.
+The self-paced IVY modules can be found online at mbaprepworks website.
 Once each module has been completed with a minimum grade of 80, a completion certificate should be submitted to the MBA Director.

 Some of these foundation requirements may be waived by the MBA Director for those students who can demonstrate successful prior course work in these areas.
 The foundation requirements for each student are determined on a case-by-case basis.
 It is generally expected that the student will complete all the necessary foundation requirements before they will be permitted to enroll in an MBA course.

-As part of the College’s assessment process, all MBA students must complete and pass the IVY MBA test (a nationally normed exit exam).
-This test is administered as part of the MBA capstone course, MGMT 6313.
+As part of the College’s assessment process, all MBA students must complete and pass the Major Field Test for the MBA (MFT-MBA).
+The MFT-MBA is administered as part of the MBA capstone course, MGMT 6313.
 In addition, MBA students must complete the MBA program exit survey in order to graduate.

 Up to nine semester credit hours of graduate work completed prior to the date of first admission to the MBA program at Angelo State University may be accepted for transfer credit.
 After the date of first admission to the MBA program, six semester hours may be accepted for transfer credit.
 The maximum total transfer credit allowed is nine semester credit hours.
 The rest of the transfer policies of the College of Graduate Studies and Research also apply.